marine5575/projectLoL/README.md

 mkdir model

 ###
-Keras, Tensorflow, pandas, numpy, scikit-learn and matplotlib, seaborn must be installed on your operation environment
+Keras, Tensorflow, pandas, numpy, scikit-learn and matplotlib, seaborn must be installed on your execution environment
 ###

 AFTER DOWNLOAD, PLEASE DO NOT MOVE ANY OF THESE FILES OR DIRECTORYS TO ANOTHER DIRECTORY